 If you are in the process of registering and the tickets run out there will be a message at the top of the final summary page telling you this has happened.

 Queue?
 What queue!

-Like a queue for anything there will come a point at which there's nobody left waiting to be served!
-Your bank (the bricks and mortar one!) or local Post Office will typically have a queuing system set up, but there might be nobody in it.
+Like a queue for anything, there will come a point at which there's nobody left waiting to be served!
+Your bank (if there are still any bricks and mortar ones!) or local Post Office will typically have a queuing system set up, but there might be nobody in it.
 If that's the case online then you'll simply never see the queue, you'll go straight to the entry page.
 If a load of people suddenly turn up then the queue may kick back in again if the numbers continue to increase past the quantity that can be processed at any one time.

 What if I placed the order but didn't pay?

-If your order had been processed to the point where you have the card payment page on the screen your entry is recorded on the system.
+If your order had been processed to the point where you have the card payment page on the screen then your entry has been recorded on the system.
 What hasn't happened at that point is payment.
-If you have a problem finding your card, are using the wrong card or need to get some more details the system will hold your place for a while.
+If you have a problem finding your card, are using the wrong card, or need to get some more details, the system will hold your place for a while.
 Any unpaid orders will have an email sent to them about 15 minutes after the payment page times out.
 This contains instructions on how to go back and pay for the order - you do not need to go through the entry process again!